 School attendance: legal requirements

 Understand the rules on pupil absence, including your school's admission register and attendance register.
-We summarise the laws you need to know about, and look at parent penalties and term-time permitted absence.
+We summarise the laws you'll need to know about, and also look at parent penalties and authorised absence.

 Contents